 How do I care for my pet’s portrait or wildlife art?

-Graphite drawings and Colored Pencil paintings need to be protected in order for them to last.
+Graphite drawings, Colored Pencil paintings, and Pastel Paintings need to be protected in order for them to last.

-Your drawing needs to be matted and framed behind glass.
+Your drawing/painting needs to be matted and framed behind glass.
 You do not want the glass to touch the drawing, so a good mat is a necessity.